quent36987/Dead_Poets_Society/api-python/README.md

 The API-python is a private api, it's all the POST, PATCH and DELETE of the database.
 The user need to be authenticated to use it.

+You can use the username: "user" with the password: "user" to connect.

 url: https://dps.epita.local/private-api

 ## Endpoints